stefanofontanelli/Shard/README.md

  * re-sharding of the keys
  * key types

-## Installation via npm (coming soon)
-	npm install shard

-This will install also Shard-Redis.

 ## The key format

 Shard uses integer in base 62 (like url shortener) since Javascript is not able to correctly manage 64-bit integers.